SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-28.md

            }
          }

-The local-exec provisioner run the commands or scripts on the local machine where Terraform is executed (i.e., the machine running the terraform apply command).
+local-exec ---> This provisioner run the commands or scripts on the local machine where Terraform is executed (i.e., the machine running the terraform apply command).
 It does not interact directly with the remote resource being provisioned. (or) local is where you are running terraform command (laptop) is nothing but gitbash, then local is your current laptop, if you run terraform command from the linux server.
 What will be the local here ? local will be the linux server.
 Note:- local-exec will run only one time, to run again you need to destroy first (or) The local-exec provisioner in Terraform allows you to run a local shell command on the machine where Terraform is being run (not the remote EC2 or server).
 It's commonly used for tasks like calling scripts, triggering tools, or debugging.

-2. Remote-exec ---> This provisioner is used to run commands on a remote resource (like a virtual machine or EC2 machine) after it's been created, typically over SSH (for Linux) or WinRM (for Windows).
+Remote-exec ---> This provisioner is used to run commands on a remote resource (like a virtual machine or EC2 machine) after it's been created, typically over SSH (for Linux) or WinRM (for Windows).
 Suppose you provision an EC2 instance using Terraform.
 You want to install nginx on it automatically after it's created.
 That's where remote-exec helps.
 Below is the example of remote-exec and syntax of a remote-exec provisioner with in the resource.

          resource "aws_instance" "web" {
             ami           = "ami-0c55b159cbfafe1f0"